Do you want to learn how to become a budtender in Nevada?

-Currently, Nevada has 65 dispensaries in operation, many of which are located in Las Vegas.
-Nevada has a strong user base and also boasts a thriving tourism market with tens of millions of visitors coming in every year.
+As of September 2021, Nevada has 86 dispensaries in operation, 47 of which are located in Las Vegas and unincorporated in Clark County.
+Reno has 8 dispensaries and North Las Vegas has 7.
+Nevada has a strong cannabis user base and also boasts a thriving tourism market with tens of millions of visitors coming in every year.

-The availability of budtending positions depends on the dispensary and their need for new employees.
-Nevada is full of great dispensaries, but some of the best to work at include:
+The availability of budtender jobs depends on where you live in the state, the dispensary, and their need for new employees.
+Nevada is full of great medical and recreational dispensaries, but some of the best to work at include:

 - The Source